deathbeds/importnb/readme.md

 # Import notebooks from files

 Notebook names may not be valid Python paths.
-In this case, use `Notebook.from_filename`.
+In this case, use `Notebook.load`.

 ```python
 >>> Notebook.load('changelog.ipynb')